 As is human nature, making your way to the gym sometimes falls by the wayside, giving way to more important things (speaking for myself…excuses!).
 One of the biggest benefits of having a home gym is that, if you fall off the workout bandwagon and want to jump back on, your home gym is right there in the next room, ready and waiting for you.

-The following miscellaneous equipment is useful for either gym space:
+The following miscellaneous equipment is useful for your home gym workout:

 - Dumbbells